DavidShield/spring-boot-gradle-intellij-template/README.md

 Tips:

-      1. the default web directory is main/resources/static if you add dependencies 'compile("org.springframework.boot:spring-boot-starter-thymeleaf")' the default web directory will be main/resources/templates
+      -the default web directory is main/resources/static
+      if you add dependencies 'compile("org.springframework.boot:spring-boot-starter-thymeleaf")'
+      the default web directory will be main/resources/templates

-      2. the content of gradle/wrapper/gradle-wrapper.properties should be: distributionBase=GRADLE_USER_HOME
+      -the content of gradle/wrapper/gradle-wrapper.properties should be:
+      distributionBase=GRADLE_USER_HOME
       distributionPath=wrapper/dists
       zipStoreBase=GRADLE_USER_HOME